 We require the following documentation for all applications:

-Two Academic References - please ask your referees to email their references directly to firstname.lastname@example.org for postgraduate research programmes.
+Two Academic References - please ask your referees to upload their references directly to the portal, if there are any problems references can be emailed directly to firstname.lastname@example.org for postgraduate research programmes.
 For taught programmes the academic references and proposal should be uploaded via the PG Portal using the link that is sent to referees after they are nominated by the applicant.

 An Academic CV - this should be no longer than 2 A4 pages and should contain information about your academic achievements to date and any related-work experience you have